hugem/turbovax-gem/README.md

 This gem should only be used for the purposes of improving accessibility to vaccines and not for private gain.

+This is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Intuit, Inc or any of its subsidiaries or its affiliates.
+The names TurboTax as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## Installation

 Add this line to your application's Gemfile: